-- Always be sure to stop the engine when inspecting fuel or refueling, and absolutely never perform such tasks near fire or other open flame.
-Wait until the engine has completely cooled before inspecting fuel or refueling. - Always be sure to wipe up any spilled fuel or oil. - Absolutely never use the equipment if there is a fuel, oil or cooling water leak, and be sure to always repair the leak before using. - Absolutely never inspect or perform maintenance to the equipment near fire or other open flame. - Keep any ignitable items (such as fuel, gas and paint) or inflammable items away from the equipment because the muffler, exhaust fume and other parts attain high temperatures. - Keep any ignitable items (such as fuel, gas and paint) or inflammable items away from the work area due to the scattering of weld spatter that occurs during welding. - Provide at least 1 meter (3 feet) of distance between the equipment and walls and other obstacles, and operate the equipment on a flat surface. - Allow the equipment to cool before covering with protective covers and similar items. - Do not ground wiring of ground fault circuit interrupters of the equipment to piping that passes through flammable material.
+- Keep any ignitable items (such as fuel, gas and paint) or inflammable items away from the work area due to the scattering of weld spatter that occurs during welding. - Provide at least 1 meter (3 feet) of distance between the equipment and walls and other obstacles, and operate the equipment on a flat surface. - Allow the equipment to cool before covering with protective covers and similar items. - Do not ground wiring of earth leakage relay of the equipment to piping that passes through flammable material.

-♠ Warning: Injury
+▲ Warning: Injury

 - Do not operate the equipment with any doors or covers open.
-There is a danger of hair, body parts and other items being caught up in moving parts such as cooling fans and belts. - Do not modify the equipment and do not operate with parts removed. - Always be sure to stop the engine and remove the starter key before performing any equipment check or maintenance.
+There is a danger of hair, body parts and other items being caught up in moving parts such as cooling fans and belts. - Do not modify the equipment and do not operate with parts removed. - Always be sure to stop the engine and remove the engine key before performing any equipment check or maintenance. - The lifting lug is designed to be used only for lifting the equipment.
+Do not lift the equipment with any heavy items (such as a trailer, gas canister and additional fuel tank) added to the equipment. - When lifting the equipment, always use a lifting lug.
+Do not lift the roping lug, for it may cause equipment to drop due to roping lug breaking off.

-A Warning: Injury to Eyes and Skin
+▲ Warning: Injury to Eyes and Skin